 Now you can blend the gravy to get it satiny-smooth and thick.
 I like to use a hand blender for this step.
 A regular blender will work too, as will a food mill.

-If you’ve added herbs, be sure to fish out the stems or any tough leaves before pureeing.
+If you’ve added herbs, be sure to remove the stems and any tough leaves before pureeing.

 Pureeing the gravy smooth with a hand blender.

 Now add the meat back in and allow it to continue cooking at a low simmer, nice and slow.
-If you want, you can transfer it to a slow cooker at this stage, and just let it go all day while you’re at work or out having fun or whatever.
+If you want, you can transfer it to a slow cooker at this stage and let it cook all day while you’re at work, out having fun, or whatever.

 Adding browned beef back to the braising liquid.

 About 45 minutes to an hour before the gravy is done simmering, you can start on the fries.
-I shared a whole lot about how to make these healthier, oven-baked fries in my most recent post: Crispy Oven Fries.
+I shared a lot of tips on how to make these healthier, oven-baked fries in my most recent post, Crispy Oven Fries.

-Cheese curds are the authentic way to make poutine.
-But they aren’t always easy to find in my neck of the woods.
-So I use my favorite cheese sauce recipe and a few handfuls of shredded cheese.
+Cheese curds are the authentic way to make poutine, but they aren’t always easy to find in my neck of the woods.
+I use my favorite cheese sauce recipe and a few handfuls of shredded cheese.

 My cheese sauce recipe has been really popular over the last year or so.
 A fan favorite!
 You can find all the details here: Beer Cheese Recipe.